 Attach your Credit Card to Your Magic Band

 Attaching your credit card to your magic band may seem like a convenient, easy and grown-up thing to do, but believe us, it’s better if you don’t.
 With a credit card easily attached to your wrist you’ll find yourself paying for your water instead of getting them free at Starbucks.
 You’ll begin charging exorbitant tips at restaurants just so you don’t have to pull out cash.
 By day 3 of your vacation you’ll stop saying no to every souvenir and just start giving in.
+We’ve all been guilty of Disney vacation mistakes, and this one is the worst!
 If you can’t say no to the allure of convenience, then you can set limits on your spending.
 This will at least prevent you from ending up with a massive bill at the end of the vacation.
 Otherwise we always recommend grabbing disney gift cards as an excellent way to budget your vacation.

 Don’t Plan for the Weather